Gurkhas demand fair pensions on

 Brixton, London Sat 25 Apr 2015

 Cherry Groce and Sean Rigg on the mural which was

 expected to take several days to complete

-Businesses in central Brixton's many railway arches, threatened with
+Businesses in central Brixton's many railway arches, threatened

-in protest, and graffiti artists were invited to work
+across lunchtime in protest, and graffiti artists were invited to work

 On Stella's Exclusive Hair & Beauty Salon an artist was working on a

 Ricky Bishop,all killed by Brixton police.
-All the shops on both sides of
+All the shops on both sides

-and a punning message about the evictions.
+the business and a punning message about the evictions.
 Some of them

 have traded here for many years - Denmay Fabrics since 1948, and L S

 Network Rail - 'Don't rip the soul outta my place'.

-As I photographed the shops, a small procession of exotically costumed figures
+As I photographed the shops, a small procession of exotically costumed

-reclaim Brixton with the message 'Save the Community'.
+its way to reclaim Brixton with the message 'Save the Community'.